I learnt a lot from my level one detox last week.

 Okay, so it looks like I won’t be staring at the wall this time either.
 I don’t feel nearly as content or spiritual today as last week.
-I have discounted how big an impact human connection has on my well being.
-When I’m back online I’m going to look up the rules of Shabbat and come up with a plan that works for me.
+I have discounted how great an impact human connection has on my well-being.
+When I’m back online, I’m going to look up the rules of Shabbat and come up with a plan that works for me.
 It turns out that I am not that interested in depriving my brain of dopamine in the hopes of resetting it.
 I just need a day to recharge without screens.

 I am somehow busier than on a normal day.
-I get to all my chores and projects I’ve been putting off and get a prodigious amount of writing done.
+I get to all the chores and projects I’ve been putting off, and get a prodigious amount of writing done.
 I still have a bit of a headache just from attempting to not have caffeine.

-Next weekend I am in Arizona performing all weekend with the last of my antibodies.
-I have shows at eight and ten both Friday and Saturday nights so I won’t be able to do the third level of the detox, also known as the time theorist.
+Next weekend I will be in Arizona performing all weekend with the last of my antibodies.
+I have shows at eight and ten on both Friday and Saturday nights, so I won’t be able to do the third level of the detox, also known as the “Time Theorist.”

 Another day down, it’s time to go to bed.
 Right before I do, I stare at the walls a bit.
 I love it.
 My brain is a safer place to be as a sober for a while person than I’ve been giving it credit for.